Biceps tendonitis is a common cause of arm and shoulder pain and dysfunction.

 - Repeat this ten times and do this three times

-- If this is to easy repeat it 15 or even 20 times
+- If this is too easy repeat it 15 or even 20 times

 - You might also add some weight if it doesn’t increase the pain

-You can also see how you have to perform this exercise in the video below:
+You can also see how you have to perform this exercise in this video.

 Perform this exercise twice a day.
 You will notice that you can lift your arms higher and higher over time.